Written by Emily Cross.

 As touched on above, where a funeral takes place, whether in a city or a rural area, can have a big impact on cost, availability, and logistics.
 Urban areas typically have more funeral homes, crematoria, and service providers, but higher demand and limited burial space can drive up prices.
 In contrast, rural locations may offer more affordable burial plots and alternative funeral options, but families might face challenges such as fewer local providers and higher transportation costs.
 Accessibility is also a factor, as rural funerals may require longer travel times for mourners and funeral services.
 Weighing these differences can help you choose the right location for your needs while considering both practical and financial factors.

-The availability of funeral services can differ between urban and rural areas, not just in terms of cost and choice, but also physical accessibility for mourners and service providers.
+The availability of funeral services varies between urban and rural areas – not just in cost and choice, but also accessibility – all of which can affect the final price.

 When planning a service, you might go through your funeral preplanning checklist while considering both the cost and physical accessibility of the location to help ensure that loved ones are able to attend and participate comfortably.
 You might find it helpful to jot down a list of potential locations and make notes on what matters most to you—whether it’s cost, accessibility, or simply a place that feels right for your loved one.